Loisel/tmr3/README.txt

 Let us first explain some simple use cases:

-+ To reproduce the main result of the paper, i.e., Fig. 11, execute the following line (given that you have 4 cores available, see numberofcores in lookup.py):
++ To reproduce the main result of the paper, i.e., Fig. 11 in [1], execute the following line
+  (given that you have 4 cores available, see numberofcores in lookup.py):

   python lookup.py

   All parameters should be set accordingly in the current version.

 + If you want to change some parameters, open lookup.py and search for the definition of pdict.
 Here, you can specify parameter ranges for different parameters.
   Executing lookup.py then generates all possible combinations of these parameters and starts to calculate it one by one using 4 cores (number can be specified just below pdict).
   The current state of the calcaltion is saved in table.dat (contains the list of parameter permutations) and lnum.dat (contains the linenumber of the current parameterset in table.dat).

-  IMPORTANT: If you start a new calculation, always remove lnum.dat and table.dat,
+  IMPORTANT: If you start a new calculation, always remove lnum.dat
-             otherwise the program tries to continue with the previous calculations.
+             and table.dat, otherwise the program tries to continue with the previous calculations.

 + If you want to understand the program, read the paper and/or the thesis and then study the file cfg.py.
   The important objects are generated there and if you understand them, the rest is quite simple.
   Then study geval.f95.
 It is written in Fortran and the actual rate calculation, which is the most expensive part, is done there.